 What Do You Need for the Inspection?

-You need strict enforcement of next requirements.
-You will need to have proof of ownership of the vehicle, which is usually in the form of the salvage title.
-You also need to have a valid driver’s license and receipts or invoices for all of the parts that were used in the restoration and repair of the vehicle.
+You need strict enforcement of the next requirements and proof of ownership of the vehicle.
+This is usually in the form of a salvage title.
+A valid driver’s license and receipts/invoices of all parts used in the restoration and repair of the vehicle.
 The receipts need to contain certain information including a description of the vehicle from which the parts were removed – VIN number, year, make, and model.

-You also need the name, address, and signature of the person or the company that sold the part, as well as the driver’s license number of private individuals that sold the part.
-If the part was obtained through a company, you will need to have their tax identification number on the receipt.
+You also need the name, address, and signature of the person or the company that sold the part.
+As well as the driver’s license number of private individuals that sold the part.
+If the part was obtained through a company, you will need their tax identification number on the receipt.

 When you are applying for a restored salvage title, you will need to make an appointment with one of the MVD offices that are able to carry out Level III inspections.
 If applicable, you will also need to get an emissions compliance certificate.

-Keep in mind that the new title will state that it is a restored salvage title, and it will bear this branding going forward.
-If you are selling the vehicle, on basis of Arizona law you must to disclose to the buyer the fact that it is a salvage vehicle.
+If you are selling the vehicle, Arizona law requires you to disclose to the buyer that it’s a salvage vehicle.